merlijnkersten/timeslices/README.md

 A fourth file, `report_visualisations.py`, is listed in the `graphs` folder, it contains some rough-and-ready code to generate some of the visualisations used in this report.

-I am working on 'translating' some key functions from `python` to `R` , and on adding more comments to the code to explain its functionality.
+I am working on 'translating' some key functions from `python` to `R` (see `r-translation` branch), and on adding more comments to the code to explain its functionality.

 # Documentation